Djungelskog

-Djungelskog (stylised in all caps; /sv/, lit. 'jungle forest') is a brand of plush toy manufactured and sold by the Swedish furniture and home goods store IKEA.
-It has quickly become one of the most popular stuffed toys sold by the company alongside the stuffed shark Blåhaj.
+Djungelskog (stylised in all caps; /sv/, lit. 'jungle forest') is a brand of stuffed toy manufactured and sold by the Swedish furniture and home goods store IKEA.
+It is one of the most popular stuffed toys sold by the company alongside the stuffed shark Blåhaj.

 Physical description

-The most notable Djungelskog toy is a 100 cm long brown bear.
+The most popular Djungelskog toy is a 100 cm long brown bear weighing 1.20 kg (2.6 lb) with a width of 61 cm (24 in) and height of 16 cm (6 in).
 Other variants include a 70 cm lion, a 66 cm orangutan, a 47 cm panda, a smaller 28 cm brown bear, and assorted 17 cm animals.
 It was originally designed for children aged 3 to 7 years old.

 History

 The stuffed bear was released in April 2018, alongside a series of jungle-themed items with the same name.
-It was originally only available in countries such as Japan, however it was released in the United States in July 2023 due to popular demand.
+It was initially available in Europe, Australia and Japan, but was not sold in the United States.
+IKEA later released the collection in the US in July 2023 due to its high demand.
 Although the soft toy was already highly coveted and popular, the release of the stuffed animal in the US further boosted its popularity.
 It became a best-selling item and had "sales five times higher than expected", according to the head of home furnishing for children for IKEA.
-It has sustained a following on social media sites such as Reddit and Twitter.
-Some social media users dress the stuffed animal in different clothes.
+It has sustained a following on social media sites such as Reddit and X. Some social media users dress the stuffed animal in different clothes.